BDTS: Blockchain-based Data Trading System: Security Analysis

-\begin{prf} The description and Merkle root of data are first broadcast before the generation of random indexes.
+\begin{proof} The description and Merkle root of data are first broadcast before the generation of random indexes.
 Once completing the registration of the seller, the blockchain generates a random index.
 Exposed pieces are required to match the Merkle roots so that the seller cannot provide fake ones.
 Meanwhile, these pieces ensure that data can conform to the description.
-Otherwise, consumers will not pay for the content and service providers will not store it, neither. \end{prf}
+Otherwise, consumers will not pay for the content, and service providers will not store it, either. \end{proof}

-\begin{lem} If one seller provides a decryption key not conforming to the description, the seller cannot obtain payments. \end{lem}
+\begin{lemma} If one seller provides a decryption key not conforming to the description, the seller cannot obtain payments. \end{lemma}

-\begin{prf} The seller encrypts data (segmented data included) with his private keys.
+\begin{proof} The seller encrypts data (segmented data included) with his private keys.
 The results of both encryption and related evidence will be recorded by the smart contract, which covers the Merkle root of encrypted data and the Merkle root of data.
-If a seller provides a mis-matched key, the consumer cannot decrypt the data and he has to start the appealing process.
+If a seller provides a mismatched key, the consumer cannot decrypt the data and he has to start the appeal process.
 As $D_i$ and receipt are owned by the consumer, if the consumer cannot obtain correct data, the consumer can appeal with evidence.
 The smart contract can automatically judge this appeal.
-If submitted evidence is correct as well as the decryption result cannot match the Merkle root of data, the smart contract will return deposited tokens to the consumer. \end{prf}
+If the submitted evidence is correct and decryption results cannot match the Merkle root of data, the contract will return deposited tokens to the consumer. \end{proof}